 Hall of Fame Timeline

-The name was changed to Automotive Old Timers to include the inventors, engineers, stylists, manufacturers, dealers and "all others whose combined talents keep America awheel."
+Automobile Old Timers becomes the “Automotive” Old Timers to include the inventors, engineers, stylists, manufacturers, dealers and "all others whose combined talents keep America awheel."

 AOT moves their national headquarters to the NADA Building in Washington, D.C, imagining the establishment of an Automotive Hall of Fame and Museum in the nation's capital.

 Walter P. Chrysler, Henry Ford, Charles Kettering and Alfred P. Sloan become the first individuals to receive the Induction Award and be inducted into the Automotive Hall of Fame.